-The roundtable will take place from 2.00 – 3.30pm on Thursday 13 October via Zoom.
-This event is being held in partnership with Bristol City Council.
+The roundtable took place from 2.00 – 3.30pm on Thursday 13 October via Zoom.
+This event was held in partnership with Bristol City Council.

 If you are interested in attending or would like more information on this event, please contact [email protected].